wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The amazing group chat & live support chat for your community, blog or e-commerce.
+The amazing group & live support chat

 == Description ==

+Flyzoo is a chat platform great for shops, communities, social networks, radio stations... and any other kind of website looking to boost engagement!

-All you need to chat on your website!
-Help your customers with live support chat, engage your community in group and private chat conversations.
+Help your customers with live support chat, grow your buddypress community with group and private chat conversations.

 Start your 14-day free trial now.